 The QB@CC network is an NSF Research Coordination Network for Undergraduate Biology Education.
 The goals of the project are to develop a community of biology and math faculty who collaborate to develop open education resources for teaching quantitative skills.
 QB@CC will also provide professional development for faculty implementing these resources in their classrooms.
 QB@CC is hosted on QUBES and is a BioQUEST project.

-The virtual kick-off meeting will be held in mid-September, 2021 (date and time TBD).
-The incubators will continue to be online in order to support the customization and implementation of activities in your course during the Spring 2021 semester.
+The virtual kick-off meeting will be held in mid-January, 2022 (date and time TBD).
+The incubators will continue to be online in order to support the customization and implementation of activities in your course during the Spring 2022 semester.

 How to Apply:

 Applications are now due January 5, 2022.
 Click here for application information.
 Accepted applicants will be notified by January 12, 2022.

 Participants are expected to commit approximately 1 hour per week for a virtual meeting with a facilitator and to collaborate with other participants around the customization and creation of a new open educational resource.
 An additional 1-2 hours per week outside of these discussions will be required for independent work on creating, adapting, and revising modules.